Make-School-Courses/MOB-1.2-Introduction-to-iOS-Development/Lessons/01-Autolayout/assignments/assignment1.md

 ## In Class Activity

-Build the following using the interface builder in Xcode
+Build the following using the interface builder in Xcode.
+For this activity avoid using StackViews, regardless if you are already familiar to them or not.

 1. Place 2 UIViews in interface builder that each take 50% of the view controllers space.